Skip to main content

 dotnet add package Meadow.Windows

-3. Replace the contents of the Program.cs file in your project with the following.
+3. Replace the contents of the Program.cs file:

 using Meadow;